zepam/Glossary/README.md

 Here, we collect definitions of important concepts

+**Features**: A 'feature' is any attribute of a dataset that represents (tangible or intangible) information about it.
+The term can be used broadly whereever relational properties about the dataset are relevant or represented as values, series, matrices, etc..
+As such, a feature could be a single datapoint, a measurement series, a statistical property of the data (or a subset thereof), a pattern in the data represented by a 'filter,' a weight or bias, etc. In linear algebra terms, a feature is representable as a dimension of a subspace of the vector space of the data.

 **Random forest**: A machine learning algorithm for classification, regression and other tasks that operates by constructing a multitude of decision trees (during training) to generate a single result.

 **Data dimensionality**: Dimensionality of data refers to the number of properties or categories in a dataset